Counselling in Weymouth

-I currently offer counselling in Weymouth to people aged 18yrs and over.
+I currently offer counselling in Weymouth to individuals aged 18yrs and over.

 Since qualifying in 2006, my counselling work has taken me across the public, private and voluntary sectors.

 ★ Primary Care - Senior High Intensity Counsellor NHS

 ★ Specialising in Counselling for Depression (CfD)